 Accessibility

-That’s why, for the past three years, we’ve been teaming up with local experts to make the museums and the event as accessible as possible.
-We work closely with Access And Go, Esenca, and Access-i, who help us assess the accessibility of the museums and activities and raise awareness.
+That’s why, for the past four years, we’ve been teaming up with local experts to make the museums and the event as accessible as possible.
+To read more about the accessibility of each location, have a look at their accessibility fiches on their specific museum page.
+The information provided comes from self-assessment forms submitted by the museums.

 People in wheelchairs and with limited mobility